benlayko/Portfolio/README.md

-# This is a gitHub Repository to demonstrate different software enginnering projects I have completed in the past.
+# This is a GitHub Repository to demonstrate different software enginnering projects I have completed in the past.